-Congratulations, you’ve decided to buy some gold bars!
+Congratulations, you’ve decided to buy some gold bullion!
 A wise decision.

 Gold has given those who own it peace of mind in uncertain times.
 That’s not gold cheerleader talk—that’s the message from history.
 For over 3,000 years, regardless of the economic or monetary circumstances, gold has delivered a margin of safety to those who held it.